interrobot/interrobot-plugin/readme.md

 # InterroBot Plugin

 This JavaScript library is used in the creation of plugins (aka reports) that present data or visualizations for a website in aggregate, across site content.
-Plugins run as an extension to the [InterroBot web crawler](https://interro.bot), available for Win10/11.
+Plugins run as an extension to the [InterroBot web crawler](https://interro.bot), available for Win10/11, Android, and MacOS.

 Connect to web analytics, LLM, or SAAS for extra insight.
 Keep your plugins to yourself, resell them to clients, or give them away to an adoring world...